Skip to main content

 Alternatives to actionCreator.toString()

-As part of RTK's original API, action creators made with createAction
+As part of RTK's original API, action creators made with createAction have a custom toString() override that returns the action type.

-This was primarily useful for the (now removed) object syntax for createReducer
+This was primarily useful for the (now removed) object syntax for createReducer:

 const todoAdded = createAction<Todo>('todos/todoAdded')